The Structure of Isoperimetric Bubbles on $\mathbb{R}^n$ and $\mathbb{S}^n$: Jacobi Operator and Symmetric Bilinear Index-Form

 \subsection{Symmetric bilinear index-forms}

-We will need the following polarized versions of the index-forms $Q$ and $Q^0$.
+We will need to use polarized versions of the index-forms $Q^1$ and $Q^0$.
 It will be convenient at this point to rewrite the boundary integrand in an equivalent form, which highlights the symmetry of the polarized forms.
 To this end, we denote at a point $p \in \Sigma_{ijk}$: